 Whether you are interested in visiting ancient cities, holy sites, Buddhist caves, or just going deeper into the lives of the many ethnic groups in Xinjiang, we have a journey for you.

 Xinjiang is home to boundless deserts, lush grasslands, and snowy mountains.
 You can explore some of these unique locations all around Xinjiang.

 Want to build your own trip?
 Contact us and one of our travel experts will guide you as you customize your own unique journey.

 Xinjiang is not only teeming with history, but is also home to majestic mountain peaks like Muztagh Ata and the ferocious Taklamakan Desert.
 Perfect for the adventure traveler in you.

 Located at the crossroads of many countries, Xinjiang is often one stop along your journey.
 Contact us if you’re in need of a transfer to one of these borders.

 Looking to join other like minded travelers to share costs?
 Let us know and we will connect you with other travelers.

 Founder & Owner

-While working as a tour guide in Tashkurgan, I was struck by how impressed foreign tourists were with the beauty of Xinjiang, my native land.
-I decided to start a company to showcase not only the land, but also the people.
-To do so, I enlisted the help of my five brothers.
-We could work together to help visitors to not just see the sights but also experience the native culture.
+While working as a tour guide in Tashkurgan, I was struck by how impressed international travelers were with the beauty of Xinjiang, my native land.
+I joined together with my five brothers to start Old Road Tours in 2004 so that we could help travelers experience not only the beauty, but also my people and culture.

-My brothers worked hard to learn English and other foreign languages so we could communicate with our foreign customers.
-As our business grew, we added other members of our family.
-Our passion is to help others enjoy the beauty of the land and to help them experience authentic native culture.
+My brothers worked hard to learn English and other foreign languages so we could communicate with our international travelers.
+As our business grew, we added other members of our family, even my mother!
+Our passion is to help travelers understand the history of Xinjiang, enjoy the beauty of the land, and experience local culture.
+We warmly welcome you to Xinjiang!